 It is generally 1 to 1.5 times of the total team count.
-So, if team size is 4, max 6 items can be in progress at any given time.
+So, if the team size is 4, max 6 items can be in progress at any given time.

 The horizontal division on a Kanban board to represent various stages of the pipeline is known as swim lane.

 Throughput is the number of items passing through a system or process at any given time.
-So the formula is WIP average multiplied by the average cycle time of the pipeline.
+So the formula is the WIP average multiplied by the average cycle time of the pipeline.

 Cycle time is the time between 2 releases.
 For example: if release 1 was on 1st Jan and the second release was on 15th Jan then cycle time is 14 days.